Specialization in Sustainable Communities

 In this course, students will examine the historical and contemporary context of geographic, environmental, cultural and economic factors relating to natural resource use and management.
 Course topics may include effective conservation of flora and fauna as well as resources such as minerals, soils, and water.
 We will investigate issues of global and local control, and conservation policy practice and theory.

 Students in this course will evaluate factors affecting decision making and use of environmental and natural resources, including geographic, economic, cultural and political influences.
 This will include an analysis of different management strategies as they affect different parts of the world.

-Other classes with a clear focus in the sustainable communities issue area may be used as specialization electives with the approval of the department's Director of Graduate Studies.
+Other classes with a clear focus in the sustainable communities issue area may be used as specialization electives with the approval of George Homsy.

-Please complete the following form if you wish to be awarded the certificate in sustainable communities:
+Please complete the following form if have completed the requirements for the specialization in sustainable communities: